 The Company did not grant stock-based compensation or maintain its own incentive compensation programs during the three years ended December 31, 2000.
-However, certain employees of the Company participate or have participated in FMC Corporation's 1995 Management Incentive Plan (the "Incentive Plan") and FMC Corporation's 1995 Stock Option Plan (the "Option Plan"), which provide incentives and awards to key employees of FMC Corporation.
-The Incentive Plan and the Option Plan are administered by a committee of the Board of Directors of FMC Corporation, which reviews and approves financial targets as well as the time and conditions for payment.
+However, certain employees of the Company participate or have participated in FMC Corporation's Incentive Compensation and Stock Plan, as amended and restated effective as of February 16, 2001 (the "Stock Plan"), which provides incentives and awards to key employees of FMC Corporation.
+The Stock Plan is administered by a committee of the Board of Directors of FMC Corporation, which reviews and approves financial targets as well as the time and conditions for payment.

-The Incentive Plan provides for the grant of incentive awards payable partly in cash and partly in FMC Corporation common stock.
-The Company was allocated expense of \$3.8 million, \$6.8 million and \$5.7 million during the years ended December 31, 1998, 1999 and 2000, respectively, for the Incentive Plan.
+The Stock Plan provides for the grant of incentive awards payable partly in cash and partly in FMC Corporation common stock.
+The Company was allocated expense of \$3.8 million, \$6.8 million and \$5.7 million during the years ended December 31, 1998, 1999 and 2000, respectively, for the Stock Plan.
 This expense represented the cost of FMC Corporation restricted stock and bonuses granted to employees and directors of the Company and to certain employees of FMC Corporation who provided services to the Company.
-The Option Plan provides for regular grants of FMC Corporation stock options.
+The Stock Plan also provides for regular grants of FMC Corporation stock options.
 The exercise price for options is not less than the fair market value of the stock at the date of grant.
 The contractual life of each option is generally ten years and substantially all options vest in three to four years.
 FMC Corporation accounts for stock options under the provisions of APB Opinion No. 25 "Accounting for Stock Issued to Employees."
-Accordingly, no compensation cost has been recognized for the Incentive Plan and Option Plan and therefore, no compensation cost has been allocated to the Company.
+Accordingly, no compensation cost has been recognized for stock options under the Stock Plan and therefore, no compensation cost has been allocated to the Company.